rundeck/docs/README.md

 ## Generating Release Notes

+Rundeck Core PRs are included by default.
+Core PRs can excluded by labeling them with the `release-notes/exclude` label.

+Rundeck Enterprise PRs are excluded by default.
+Enterprise PRs can be included by labeling them with the `release-notes/include` label.

 Create the file `.env` in the project root and add the line `GH_API_TOKEN=[TOKEN]` replacing `[TOKEN]` with your GitHub API token.
 This token needs `repo` scope.